drin/research/research-blog/research-blog-content/explorations/consistency-types-dps/coalesced/consistency-types-dps.md

 -->

 ### MixT Consistency Type System
+MixT is something in between, using types but also using specification to restrict information flow.

 In contrast to IPA's approach, [MixT's implementation][mixt-impl] is in C++ and much lower in the development stack.
 Another interesting difference is that the backend data store used is Postgres.
 What makes this interesting is that Postgres (to my understanding) supports strong